Dado1513/ScannerPortTCP/README.md

 - XmasTREE
 - NULL

-See file typeOfScanning for information
+See file typeOfScanning for information of typeAttack

+Example
+sudo python scanningAttack.py -p 21,22,80 --type=SYN 192.168.1.80

+NB if -p is not set, the ports examined are:
+	   80,     # http
+           23,     # telnet
+           22,     # ssh
+           443,    # https
+           3389,   # ms-term-serv
+           445,    # microsoft-ds
+           139,    # netbios-ssn
+           21,     # ftp
+           135,    # msrpc
+           25     # smtp